 It was a bit tough to figure out the right stop for the Panama Viejo Museum, so you'd better ask other passengers.

 In the museum, they sell tickets solely to the ruins or combined - with the museum.
 We only chose the ruins.
 We enjoyed the view from the restored tower, but the rest was quite boring.

 After one hour, we took a bus back to the center.
-It was 4 pm, and the traffic was extremely heavy so it might be a good idea to visit Panama Viejo outside the rush hours.
-We decided to leave the bus near F&F (the spiral skyscraper) and walk to Avenida Argentina (we heard it's beautiful, but it wasn't).
+It was 4 pm, and the traffic was extremely heavy, so it might be a good idea to visit Panama Viejo outside the rush hours.
+We decided to leave the bus near F&F (the spiral skyscraper) and walk to Avenida Argentina (we heard it's beautiful, but we didn't like it).